goosinator868/propbox/README.md

 Cards in ZenHub apply here.

 ## Done Done Criteria
-An feature is officially resolved permanently when:
+A feature is officially resolved permanently when:
  |-------------------------------------------------------------|
  |Internal documentation is complete                           |
  |The code is well tested for edge cases                       |